ObiWanBonobi/Bone-Fracture-Detection/README.md

   - 0.5 was chosen.

 - **Output layer**
-  - sigmoid activation was determined as optimal through iterative testing.
-This configuration necessitated 1 node to accommodate the output possibility, with binary_crossentropy selected as the appropriate loss function.
+  - Softmax activation was determined as optimal through iterative testing.
+This configuration necessitated 2 nodes to accommodate the output possibilities, with categorical_crossentropy selected as the appropriate loss function.
-  - The SGD optimizer was selected after thorough experimentation and testing.
+  - The adam optimizer was selected after thorough experimentation and testing.

 [Back to Top](#content)